Ichimoku Indicator

 Support & Resistance Zones

-- If price is above the Kumo, ruling market trend is said to be upwards.
+- If the price is above the Kumo, ruling market trend is said to be upward.

-- If price is below Kumo, ruling market trend is said to be downwards.
+- If the price is below Kumo, ruling market trend is said to be downwards.

-- If the Chikou Span indicator is below the closing price of the last 26 periods ago & a sell short signal is given, then the strength of the trend is downward, otherwise the signal is regarded to be a weak sell signal.
+- If the Chikou Span indicator is below the closing price of the last 26 periods ago & a sell short sell signal is generated, then the power of the trend is downward, otherwise the trading signal is regarded to be a weak sell signal.

-- If there is a bullish signal and the Chikou Span is above the price of the last 26 periods ago, then the strength of the trend is to the upside, otherwise it's considered to be a weak buy signal.
+- If there's a bullish signal & the Chikou Span is above the price of the last 26 periods ago, then the power of the trend is to the up side, otherwise it's considered to be a weak buy signal.

-- Where to Determine When to Buy on a XAU USD Upward Trend
+- Where to Determine When to Buy on a XAU USD Upwards Trend

-- How Do You Choose the Best XAU/USD System to Gold Trade With?
+- How Do You Select the Best XAU USD System to XAUUSD Trade With?

-- How Do You Trade Head & Shoulders Chart Pattern?
+- How Do You Trade Head and Shoulders Chart Pattern?

 - Bollinger Bands: Fib Ratios XAUUSD Indicator Analysis

-- How to Draw Downwards Gold Trend-line on MT4 Platform
+- How to Draw Downwards Trend line on MT4 Software

-- How to Place Relative Strength Index, RSI Indicator on Gold Chart
+- How to Add Relative Strength Index, RSI Indicator on Gold Chart

-- How to Trade Falling Wedge Chart Pattern
+- How to Trade the Falling Wedge Pattern

-- Drawing Fibonacci Retracement Levels on Upwards & Downwards Gold Trend
+- Drawing Fibonacci Retracement Levels on Upward & Downwards Trend